deekshith0509/Kivy-PyExecutor/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please create an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or further information, please reach out via [your email or contact method].
+For any inquiries or further information, please reach out via deekshith.bh0509@gmail.com.